Adapted from the forthcoming book

 Advertising is a promotional tool used by marketing.

 It’s fair to say that if marketing is the monster stalking our economic lives and well-being, advertising is the monster’s shadow.
-That shadow tells a useful tale and gives away the monster’s size and shape, at least to a savvy observer, but it is not the monster itself and deserves little attention.
+That shadow tells a useful tale and gives away the monster’s size and shape, at least to a savvy observer, but it is not the monster itself and deserves only passing attention.

 Selling vs. Buying